semanticClimate/internship_sC/ipcc/internship_report.md

 ## Work on IPCC Chapter 2

-My primary focus was on Working Group I (WG1), Chapter 2: The Changing State of the Climate System.
+The primary focus was on Working Group I (WG1), Chapter 2: The Changing State of the Climate System.

 ### Contributions: